Skip to content

 Specifying Required CIF Entries For Input#

 Next, we must identify which CIF entries have to be in the input cif file for our command to function.
-Inspect the cif_to_search_pars function to determine these entries.
+Inspect the cif_to_search_pars function in the simple_cod_module.py script to determine these entries.
 If you're adding only one command, list these required entries directly in the input_cif_path parameter definition.
 Ensure that required_entries: aligns with the name: and type: sections of that parameter for proper structure.

 required_entries: [